 Professor of computer and information sciences and the director of the Data Analytics and Biomedical Informatics Center at Temple University in Philadelphia.
 Co-chair for 2013 and 2014 SIAM International Conference on Data Mining and previously the program and/or track chair at many data mining and biomedical informatics conference.

-Assistant Professor, Washington University School of Medicine, Saint Louis, MO.
+Associate Professor, Washington University School of Medicine, Saint Louis, MO.

 Department of Pediatrics (Infectious Diseases).
 Department of Microbiology.